BrandanKeen/hurricane-field-analysis/README.md

 Planned expansions and enhancements to this project are already underway, with several key components actively being implemented:

 - **Multi-Station Deployment**: Three additional Davis Vantage Pro 2 weather stations, along with the necessary data logging hardware, have been acquired and are being prepared for operational deployment.
-These units will be strategically positioned during future hurricane intercepts to enable simultaneous, multi-location surface observations and improved spatial resolution of storm impacts.
+These units will be strategically positioned during future hurricane intercepts to enable simultaneous, multi-location surface observations and improved spatial capture of storm impacts.

 - **Adjustable Station Mount**: A reinforced and adjustable mounting apparatus has been fully developed to elevate the anemometer between 10 and 35 feet.
 This enhancement allows for WMO standardized wind measurements and improves the accuracy of peak wind and gust recordings for the vehicle-based station.